baumgach/tue-slurm-helloworld/instructions/virtual-env-workflow.md

 [Conda](https://docs.conda.io/en/latest/) is and environment manager for Python and other languages.
 It allows you to create and activate virtual environments in which you can install Python packages.
 The advantage is that the packages will not be installed globally on your machine, but only in this environment.
 This means you can use different versions of packages for different projects.
 Conda is already installed on the Slurm login nodes.

-One drawback with respect to the [Singularity](/instructions/singularity-workflow.md) workflow, which is described later, is that you can only influence the version of Python and Python packages, but not for example Cuda or the operating system.
+One drawback with respect to the [Singularity workflow](/instructions/singularity-workflow.md) is that you can only influence the version of Python and certain packages, but not over things like the operating system or packages not available through Conda.
+For example, using the Singularity method you can install any package or software available on Linux in your Singularity instance (e.g. using `apt`).
 Usually, this isn't a problem, however.

 ## Setting up a Conda environment